SamTruongG/SamTruong/README.md

 Here are some technologies that I am efficient in:

-I want to change this so that it is reflected on new branch
+I want to change this so that it is reflected on new branch I want to change this one more time